Systematic improvement of existing agents through performance analysis, prompt engineering, and continuous iteration.

 14%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description relies heavily on abstract buzzwords ('systematic improvement', 'continuous iteration') without specifying concrete actions or when the skill should be triggered.
-It lacks a 'Use when...' clause and is too generic to be reliably distinguished from other skills related to prompt engineering, agent development, or optimization.
+It lacks a 'Use when...' clause and would be difficult for Claude to distinguish from other optimization or prompt-related skills.
+The description needs significant reworking to be functional in a multi-skill selection context.

 Suggestions

-Add a 'Use when...' clause with specific trigger scenarios, e.g., 'Use when the user wants to improve an existing agent's performance, debug agent behavior, refine prompts, or run evaluations.'
+Add a 'Use when...' clause with specific trigger scenarios, e.g., 'Use when the user wants to improve an existing agent's performance, debug agent behavior, refine prompts, or run evaluations against benchmarks.'

-Replace abstract language with concrete actions, e.g., 'Analyzes agent outputs against expected results, rewrites system prompts, designs evaluation criteria, and iterates on tool configurations.'
+Replace abstract language with concrete actions, e.g., 'Analyzes agent outputs against expected results, rewrites system prompts for clarity and accuracy, designs evaluation test cases, and iterates on tool definitions.'

-Include natural trigger terms users would say, such as 'optimize agent', 'improve prompts', 'agent not working well', 'eval results', 'prompt tuning', or 'agent debugging'.
+Include natural trigger terms users would say, such as 'optimize agent', 'improve prompts', 'agent not working', 'eval results', 'agent debugging', 'prompt tuning'.

 | Dimension | Reasoning | Score |